avinashreddy02/AzureMLCap/starter_file/README.md

 ```

-next we submit the automl run which we can monitor using run widgets in notebook or also azure ML studio UI , below are the screen shots of the progress
+Next we submit the automl run which we can monitor using run widgets in notebook or also azure ML studio UI , below are the screen shots of the progress
 ```
 remote_run = experiment.submit(automl_config, show_output = True)